 How quickly will this be delivered, and how quickly will the pilots in Salford and Southampton be assessed?

 Secondly, what is the cost?
 According to The BMJ—the British Medical Journal—leaked documents suggest that the cost will be £100 billion.
 Is that correct?
-If not, will the Secretary of State tell us his estimate of the cost of processing 10 million tests a day, and will he tell us how much has been allocated to Project Moonshot?
+If not, will the Secretary of State tell us his estimate of the cost of processing 10 million tests a day, and will he tell us how much has been allocated to project Moonshot?

 Thirdly, who will deliver that?
 There are universities piloting projects, such as the University of Leicester rolling out LAMP—loop-mediated isothermal amplification —testing, so what discussions has the Secretary of State had with them?
-However, it has been reported that he has already signed agreements and understandings for the delivery of this project with GSK, Serco and G4S.
+It has been reported that he has already signed agreements and understandings for the delivery of this project with GSK, Serco and G4S.
 What procurement processes have been undertaken, and will he tell us whether that is correct?

 Fourthly, what are the priorities?
-The Secretary of State is still not testing the loved ones of care home residents who are desperate to see relatives, and when will the Government actually deliver the routine testing of all frontline NHS staff, which we have been demanding for months?
+The Secretary of State is still not testing the loved ones of care home residents who are desperate to see relatives; and when will the Government actually deliver the routine testing of all frontline NHS staff, which we have been demanding for months?
 Effective testing depends on quick turnaround, local access and effective contact tracing.
 Given that he has not even been able to deliver those basics, how on earth do we expect him to deliver this moonshot?

 The hon.
 Gentleman was rather better when he was supporting the Government action in the first part of his response.
 He cannot seem to decide whether he is in favour of more testing, or against it.
 All we get is complaint after complaint, rather than support for his constituents and the people of this country in our quest to get through this virus.